Plume-org/Plume/docs/INSTALL.md

 Here are the commands to install PostgreSQL and GetText on various operating systems.
 Some of them may need root permissions.

+You can also install the project using Docker and docker-compose, please refer to the `Docker install` section.

 On **Debian**:

 ```bash